Kristina01111000/Drws_site/README.md

 yang% = 100% * YangOfElement/RawElement

-- Add the new license key for peepso -> he still needs to do this
 - Add the new lessons to the site with links
 - Match the titles to the patreon
-- make quiz for learning program 9?
-How
-- Add the new license key for peepso

 Lesson 6: This lesson will teach you about the metaphysics of the four elements, specifically the numerology of the elements and their effect on nature